Healthdirect Free Australian health advice you can count on.

 How are bunions treated?

-Other ways to reduce the pain and pressure of bunions include:
+Your doctor can suggest other ways to reduce the pain and pressure of bunions:

-If these things don’t work and your foot is deformed or very painful, your doctor might refer you to an orthopaedic surgeon.
-Before agreeing to surgery, ask what is involved and the benefits and risks to you.
+If other treatments don't help or if your foot keeps getting worse or hurts more, you might need surgery.
+Before agreeing to surgery, ask your doctor what is involved.
+They can outline the benefits and risks to you.
 It can take a long time to recover from bunion surgery.

 How can bunions be prevented?